swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 }
 ```

-Actors, which are reference types (like a classes), do not support inheritance.
+Unlike classes, actors do not support inheritance.
 But, the proposal for actors did not specify whether `convenience` is required or not in order to have a delegating initializer.
-Swift 5.5 requires the use of a `convenience` modifier to mark actor initializers that perform delegation for no good reason.
+Yet, Swift 5.5 requires the use of a `convenience` modifier to mark actor initializers that perform delegation.